JaimeGSandoval/today-in-science_v2/README.md

 ## Features

-- User can select from 14 different fields of science
+- User can select from 14 fields of science
 - User can view 30 recent articles based on a field of science they select
-- User is taken to the source of the article clicking on it
+- User is taken to the source of the article by clicking on it
 - User can view recent tweets from SpaceX
 - User is taken to Twitter to view a SpaceX tweet when it's clicked on